-Since 1984, the North Carolina Wildlife Resources Commission (NCWRC) has conducted an annual avid quail hunter survey to estimate long term avid quail hunting trends and to provide annual insight into avid quail hunting demographics.
+Since 1984, the North Carolina Wildlife Resources Commission (NCWRC) has conducted an annual quail hunter survey to estimate long-term quail hunting trends and to provide insight into quail hunting demographics.
 Volunteer quail hunters participate by recording and submitting their annual hunting activity throughout the season.
 Quail hunting activity is recorded by county and landownership type (e.g. private or Game Lands) within 8 management units within North Carolina (Fig. 1).
 Reported hunting trips typically consist of a single day per hunting party.

 Figure 1.
-North Carolina quail management units in the avid quail hunter survey, 1984-85 through 2018-19.
+North Carolina quail management units in the avid quail hunter survey, 1984-85 through 2020-21.

-Forty-six avid quail hunters responded during the 2018-19 season, providing quail hunting statistics for 695 hunting trips (Fig. 2).
+Fifty-three avid quail hunters responded during the 2020-21 season, providing quail hunting statistics for 746 hunting trips (Fig. 2).
 The gradual annual decline of total reported quail hunting trips has primarily been a function of fewer survey respondents and fewer hunting trips taken per hunter.
 This may also be a reflection of aging hunters, interest in other types of hunting, and/or declining opportunities to hunt quail due to lack of quality habitat and populations.

 Figure 2.
-Total number of hunts reported by volunteer avid quail hunter survey respondents, 1984-85 through 2018-19.
+Total number of hunts reported by volunteer avid quail hunter survey respondents, 1984-85 through 2020-21.

-During the 2018-19 hunting season, most reported avid quail hunting occurred in the coastal and piedmont management units and the least in the mountain units (Fig. 3).
+During the 2020-21 hunting season, most reported avid quail hunting occurred in the coastal and piedmont management units and the least in the mountain units (Fig. 3).
 This is not surprising given that quail are fairly common in the coastal plain, somewhat uncommon in much of the piedmont, and extremely rare in the mountains.
-Since 1984, the long term trend for the number of trips per hunter has generally declined, but increased this season somewhat sharply to 15.1 trips per hunter (Fig. 4).
-The number of hours hunting per trip has fluctuated around 3.5 hours per trip for the last few years (Fig. 5).
-Party size averaged 1.7 hunters per hunting trip.
+Since 1984, the long-term trend for the number of trips per hunter has generally declined, but has been somewhat higher during the last three seasons than in recent years (Fig. 4).
+The number of hours hunting per trip has fluctuated around 3.5 hours for most of the last decade (Fig. 5).
+Party size averaged 1.8 hunters per hunting trip in the 2020-21 season.
 It is important to remember that these figures only reflect avid hunters' activities when they are hunting wild quail.
-These individuals likely spend considerable additional time training or field trialing dogs, hunting out of state, or hunting pen-reared birds.
+These individuals likely spend considerable time training or field trialing dogs, hunting out of state, or hunting pen-reared birds.

 Figure 3.
-Total number of reported hunting trips by management unit by avid quail hunter survey respondents during the 2018-19 hunting season.
+Total number of reported hunting trips by management unit by avid quail hunter survey respondents during the 2020-21 hunting season.

 Figure 4.
-Average number of hunting trips per hunter in the avid quail hunter survey, 1984-85 through 2018-19.
+Average number of hunting trips per hunter in the avid quail hunter survey, 1984-85 through 2020-21.

 Figure 5.
-Average hunting hours per trip in the avid quail hunter survey, 1984-85 through 2018-19.
+Average hunting hours per trip in the avid quail hunter survey, 1984-85 through 2020-21.

-Covey flush rates are presented both by hunting trip and hours hunted.
+Covey flush rates are presented in this report both by hunting trip and hours hunted.
 Flush rates by hour may provide more precise indices of quail abundance, while flush rates by hunting trip are more applicable from a quail hunting perspective.
 However, we recognize that hunters change their hunting locations over time to areas with relatively more quail.
-This selective behavior by avid hunters has a tendency to skew abundance trend estimates such that they may not represent actual annual abundances or changes in abundance across the full landscape.
+This selective behavior by hunters has a tendency to skew estimates such that they may not represent actual abundance or changes in abundance across the full landscape.